klmmmv/thesis/chap3.md

 methods for proving the correct implementation of systems.
 But has also a lot to offer for typical project management tasks like requirements analysis, documentation and distributed working.

-This thesis though, will concentrate on the formal method of implementing systems with software.
-In detail, it will be used to translate an intermediate representation of a business model, into a executable program inside a virtual machine environment.

 The purpose of this methodology is to guarantee a match between the users understanding of a business process, and the technical implementation of it, representing the correct meaning.
 The ASM method helps doing exactly that.
 Though a one hundred percent correctness in the implementation, concerning the intention of the process modeler, is naturally not possible.

+This thesis though, will concentrate on the formal method of implementing systems with software.
+In detail, it will be used to translate an intermediate representation of a business model, into a executable program inside a virtual machine environment.

+The purpose of ASM in the context of this thesis is to understand, how different agents (subjects in S-BPM terminology), may execute specific tasks and change state during a run of the system.
+It helps to understand what a state in S-BPM is, and how it can be translated into programming language.

 ## The Abstract State Machines method for high-level system design and analysis